View the 2019 Intel ISEF Symposia schedule here.

 If you would like to submit feedback for a Symposia Session please Click Here.

 What Is a Symposium Session?

-Symposia take place during the Intel ISEF and are sessions that allow teachers, fair directors, and other interested adults the opportunity to present and discuss issues related to science education and the management of science fairs as well as highlight successful practices in education and in scientific & engineering research.
-Symposia sessions can be a workshop, demonstration, panel discussion, or lecture.
+Symposia takes place during the Intel ISEF and are sessions that allow teachers, fair directors, and other interested adults the opportunity to present and discuss issues related to science education, the management of science fairs, to highlight successful practices in education, and scientific and engineering research.
+Symposia sessions can be a hands-on workshop, lecture-type presentation, or panel discussion.
 A Symposium must be educational in nature and may not directly or indirectly promote a commercially available product or service.
-Audiences may include any registered fair participant including finalists, student observers, fair directors, teachers, corporate sponsors and professional scientists.
+Audiences may include any registered fair participant including finalists, student observers, fair directors, teachers, corporate sponsors, or professional scientists.

 Who Can Present a Symposium Session?

 Any individual who is a registered adult fair participant, but not a current finalist (unless requested by the Society), can submit an application for a Symposium session.
 Additionally, the Society welcomes applications from local science experts and educators.

 If your organization is interested in promoting a commercially available product or service, please contact Daryl Anderson to discuss exhibiting at the Intel ISEF Commons and other potential opportunities.

 The application is now closed.
 You may still view the guidelines here.

 Criteria for Selecting Presenters

 When we review your application, we'll be looking for the following: